opengento/flyimg-akeneo/README.md

 # Roadmap:

 - [ ] Benchmark the application.
-- [ ] Decouple the core logic from Silex in order to make portable.
+- [ ] Decouple the core logic from Silex in order to make it portable.
 - [ ] Test it with couple of frameworks, Phalcon Php is a good candidate.
 - [ ] Add overlays functionality (Text on top of the image)
 - [ ] Storage auto-mapping